parula-app/docs/docs/develop/app/voice-application-via-websocket.md

 ### Call

-Call direction: When then user issues a voice command, Pia core will call your app via this protocol, and your app responds.
-But during initial registration and for notifications, your app calls Pia core.
+Call direction: When then user issues a voice command, Parula core will call your app via this protocol, and your app responds.
+But during initial registration and for notifications, your app calls Parula core.

 The `id` must be different for every call on this WebSocket.
 It is set by the caller and echoed back in the response.